 'Choosing Wisely' for the best medical care

-To help patients and providers answer these questions and more, the American Board of Internal Medicine Foundation, along with Consumer Reports, launched the "Choosing Wisely" campaign.
-The campaign is designed to encourage discussion and guide decision-making between patients and providers about their care and avoid unnecessary medical tests, treatments and procedures.
+To help patients and clinicians answer these questions and more, the American Board of Internal Medicine Foundation, along with Consumer Reports, launched the Choosing Wisely campaign in 2012.
+The campaign was designed to encourage discussion and guide decision-making between patients and healthcare clinicians about medical care and how to avoid unnecessary and potentially harmful tests, treatments and procedures.

 The Choosing Wisely website encourages all patients to ask their healthcare clinicians five questions before they get any test, treatment or procedure.

 - Do I really need this test or procedure?

 - What are the risks of this test, treatment or procedure?
 Are there potential side effects or could the results be inaccurate?

 - Are there simpler, safer options?
 For instance, will weight loss help my high blood sugar, blood pressure or cholesterol?

 - What will happen if I don't do anything?
 Will my condition get worse — or possibly better — if I don't do anything today?

 - How much will it cost?
 Are there less expensive tests, treatments or procedures that will provide the same information?
 Sometimes you may need to check your insurance for coverage.
 When you can, choose generic drugs over brand names.